 If you’ve been injured during an accident at work, you could be entitled to compensation.
 Marley solicitors can help you get that, you have 3 years from the date of your accident to pursue a no win no fee claim against your employer.
-Your employer’s duty is to ensure that you are safe at work and if they have failed to do this and as a result of this you have become injured then we encourage you to get in touch with us and discuss what you could do about your accident.
+Your employer’s duty is to ensure that you are safe at work and if they have failed to do this and as a result of this you have become injured then we encourage you to get in touch with one of our solicitors and discuss what you could do about your accident and if you are eligible for a payout.

 Regional trends in workplace injuries